 Packaging robotic workcells come in four different models:

 Articulated robots sport rotary joints and are usually shaped like an arm.
 These workcells can handle various materials, pack goods, and more.

 Delta or parallel link robots are equipped to turn in a 360 degree orbital motion that can rapidly pick up and place items.

 Selective Compliance Assembly Robot Arm (SCARA) robots mimic the motions of a human arm and are anchored in a fixed position.
 These robots are used for palletizing, assembly, and packaging.

 Cartesian robots are built tough and designed to carry out tasks like loading and unloading heavier items.

 RIOS is creating full-stack robotic workcells that are the core building blocks of the smart factories of the future.
 Their robotic workcells come equipped with a suite of software-defined and adaptable machines that autonomously manage the production, movement, and packaging of goods.
 These machines are engineered to be extensions of human operators on the assembly line.

-The RIOS modulars designed to give the best automation solutions are VULCAN and HERMES.
+The RIOS modular workcells designed for packing automation are VULCAN and HERMES.

 How To Implement Robotics for Packaging Automation